 After a day going around, you need time to relax and refresh to be ready for the next tour.
 Samcheongdong is filled with many restaurants to satisfy your stomach and many accessories shops for shopping.

 Insadong is a street selling souvenirs from the postcards, bookmarks, notebooks,… that you can buy as the presents to bring back home.
 On this street, you even can buy for yourself a hanbok with your name sewed on.
 Why don’t you buy something for yourself and your family from this amazing street?

 You should book a tour to Gyeongbokgung with us

 If you are a foreign visitors and this is the first time you have visited this country, booking a tour is a wise choice.
 You do not have to worry about the accommodation, the tickets to get into the Gyeongbokgung Palace and the transportation that you have to use.
-Besides, you do not have to get a headache while considering which places you should go and which places you should focus.
+Besides, you do not have to get a headache while considering which places you should go to and which places you should focus on.

-As we said before, free guide in the palace cannot satisfy your curiosity about the palace because it will be the obstacle if you go with a large group that you do not know anyone.
+As we said before, free guide in the palace cannot satisfy your curiosity about the palace because it will be an obstacle if you go with a large group that you do not know anyone.
 The brochure can provide you the basic information but it can not show you the details that you may miss.